 Through acknowledgments, businesses can request that a user acknowledge, consent to or agree to a message.
 For example, an acknowledgment may request that a user consent to updated terms and conditions.
 When creating this portal feature, consider if the format of the acknowledgments should be personalized, such as a pop-up message or dropdown menu that appears upon logging in.
 Also consider displaying different messages to different audiences, such as a specific message to only employees in the accounting department.

-11. Interactive Reports And Analyses
+11. Interactive Reports And Analyzes

 Business processes must be well organized to ensure functionality across all departments.
 It is critical to have well-built reporting functions that allow users to easily create, print and share reports.
 These reports can provide users with a range of information, such as the status of current business affairs, history of orders, support issues and similar data.